Earl Mortimer College

-Earl Mortimer College is a coeducational secondary school and sixth form located in Leominster, Herefordshire, England.
+Earl Mortimer College is a coeducational secondary school in Leominster, Herefordshire, England.

 It is a community school administered by Herefordshire Council.
 It replaced the former Minster College and opened in September 2010.
 It is smaller than the average secondary school.

-Earl Mortimer College offers GCSEs and BTECs as programmes of study for pupils, while students in the sixth form have the option to study from a range of A Levels and further BTECs.
+Earl Mortimer College offers GCSEs and BTECs as programmes of study for pupils.

+The current principal is Alison Banner.

 School history

 The school was originally established as the Minster School.
 In 2007 the council made the decision to rebuild the school to include a sixth form, using funding from Building Schools for the Future.
-It then became the Minster College.
+It then became the Earl Mortimer College.

 The school owns the art work The Minster Triptych by David Jones and students of the school.

+There was a sixth form but closure of this was confirmed in 2023.

 School performance and inspections

 In 2000, inspection by Ofsted judged the school to be improving.

-As of 2021, the school's most recent inspection was in 2017, with a judgement of Good.
+As of January 2023, the college’s most recent Ofsted inspection, deemed the college to be ‘good’.